zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

 ## In every learning context, you'll face the ever-occuring problems with the knowledge structure reform with the upgrade of your vision, how to make the reform process more efficient?

 # Temperary stack for agile task insertion without pre-planning
+&TODO
 - Test node-dlc

+# ITS NOT A GOD DAMN PRISON, don't lose your focus while getting with the context
+- A look into overplanning that sabotages your efficiency
+  - Plz be sagatious enough to tell it from the momentum or stress force from the status quo, or an imaginary one that is usually caused by some degree of self-destructive thinking i.e. self-dysregulation, the resolution of which is drastically different from alternating the core behavioural pattern
+- Scenarios that it may do you good to do exactly the opposite - Overcomplicate everything